Dominykas-Zernys/advert-app-front/README.md

 - There are 21 components used in total in this application.
 Some were designed with the use of storybook component explorer.
 There are also 6 helper files with various functions and variables;
 - Application uses UseState, UseEffect, UseContext, UseNavigate and UseParams hooks;
-- Dotenv, react-router-dom and storybook node packages were installed along with all the necessary React packages.
+- Dotenv, react-router-dom and storybook node packages were installed along with all the necessary React packages;
+- The application is created with full responsive design for all screen sizes.

 ### How to use